CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-10-Freeman-Mal-Pietsch.md

 Riley, Trevon, Joseph P. Schleimer, and Julia L. Jahn.
 2024.
 “Organized Abandonment under Racial Capitalism: Measuring Accountable Actors of Structural Racism for Public Health Research and Action.”

 Shippen, Nicole, Samantha R. Horn, Patrick Triece, Andrea Chronis-Tuscano, and Maggie C. Meinzer.
 2022.
 “Understanding ADHD in Black Adolescents in Urban Schools: A Qualitative Examination of Factors That Influence ADHD Presentation, Coping Strategies, and Access to Care.”
 Evidence-Based Practice in Child and Adolescent Mental Health 7 (2): 213–229. https://doi.org/10.1080/23794925.2021.2013140.

+Torrens, Paul M. “Wi-Fi Geographies.”
+Annals of the Association of American Geographers 98.1 (2008): 59-84